chz05/assassyn/tools/c-ramulator2-wrapper/test.md

 # DRAM Request Test Program Explanation

-This program demonstrates how to use `MyWrapper` to send read and write requests to a simulated DRAM system.
+This program demonstrates how to use `CRamualator2Wrapper` to send read and write requests to a simulated DRAM system.
 It is designed to produce the same result as `assassyn/python/ci-tests/test_dram.py`, ensuring that the C++ implementation matches the Python unit test.
-We use `libramulator.so` from `Ramulator2.0` to implement the `MyWrapper` interface, exposing initialization, request, ticking, and finishing functions.
+We use `libramulator.so` from `Ramulator2.0` to implement the `CRamualator2Wrapper` interface, exposing initialization, request, ticking, and finishing functions.

 ---